Complying with ultimate beneficial ownership requirements

 There are several challenges when identifying UBOs.
-What follows is a broad-brush of the difficulties faced by organisations like yours.
+What follows is a broad-brush of the difficulties faced by organizations like yours.

 One key challenge faced is how to determine which definition applies when identifying UBOs.
 For example, AMLD4 laid out one definition not necessarily the same across other jurisdictions.
 Ownership threshold levels required for due diligence are also different, making the UBO issue more confusing.
 FinCEN’s Customer Due Diligence Rule and AML4D require UBO identification to a 25% threshold, whereas FATCA (Foreign Account Tax Compliance Act) requires a 10% threshold.